bjornekelund/rbnskew/README.md

 It uses a set of known and trusted GPSDO-controlled skimmers as reference and calculates the average deviation in reported frequency for all spots meeeting the criteria below.

 The trusted skimmers are listed in the file `reference`.
 One callsign per line.

-For a more rapid analysis, the analysis can be done for only a selected call using the -t option.
+For a more rapid analysis, it can be done for only a selected call, using the -t option.

-This option is used  by the script `checkreferences` which walks through the used reference skimmers and checks each of them against the others.
+This option is for instance used  by the script `checkreferences` which walks through the current list of reference skimmers and checks each of them against the others.

-The script `getrbndata` downloads all data for a selected month into the `rbnfiles` subfolder.
+The script `getrbndata` downloads all RBN data for a selected month into the `rbnfiles` subfolder.

 The adjustment factor listed is intended to be applied to the skimmer's